sjova/aircraft-seat-map/README.md

    - Dynamic passengers list height (depends on number of passengers)
    - Update seat selection before confirmation
    - Seat selection validation (all seats must be selected in the initial version)
-   - Total price will be calculated with valid data
 3. Seat Selection box with summary details and Edit Seats button

 ### API Data Structure